Alan Rickman

 Rickman met his future and only wife Rima in 1965

-Rima always has been a woman with liberal views.
+Rima has always been a woman with liberal views.
 In her youth, she ran for Parliament as a Labour candidate.
-She chose teaching economics as her life's calling.
+She made teaching economics her life's calling.

 Alan Rickman with his wife